-For all those out there that have moved home to their first ever lawn, or to those that have just decided to take lawn care seriously, I have the advice for you.
+For all those out there that have moved home and now have their first ever lawn, or for those that have just decided to take lawn care seriously, I have some essential lawn care advice for you.

 Just follow my tips and you’ll be just fine!

-It’s best to apply fertiliser to your lawn on seasonal basis, this makes sure you aren’t over applying (which could have disastrous effects) and makes it easier to cope with the changing demands of your grass’ growth.
+It’s best to apply fertiliser to your lawn on seasonal basis (generally twice to tree times per year), this makes sure you aren’t over applying (which could have disastrous effects) and makes it easier to cope with the changing demands of your lawn’s growth.